 There are a number of stages involved in the review, and these are explained below.

-During July and August 2022, we assessed on-street parking issues across the borough once again.
-These were issues of concern that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
-We visited, assessed, and have prioritised requests for new or amended parking controls in different locations across the borough.
-We then prepared a report of our findings and recommendations.
+During September and October 2023, we shall be assessing on-street parking issues across the borough once again.
+These will be issues of concern that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
+We shall visit, assess, and prioritise requests for new or amended parking controls in different locations across the borough.
+We'll then prepare some drawings and a statement of reasons of our findings and recommendations.

 Advertisement and objections

 All the proposals approved by the county councillors will then be formally advertised via a public consultation.